hsm_greatest_failed_art.epI

 Essay: Writes And Write-Nots by Paul Graham

-Chapter: The Medium is the Message - Marshall McLuhan
+Chapter: The Medium is the Message by Marshall McLuhan

-Essay: Made for the Moment - Reggie James
+Essay: Made for the Moment by Reggie James

 Quote: Albert Einstein Optimization